walmartlabs/concord-website/docs/plugins/helm.md

   the default, built-in repository at [https://kubernetes-charts.storage.googleapis.com](https://kubernetes-charts.storage.googleapis.com).
   An additional repository can be configured in the global configuration.
-  If the chart starts with `./`, the chart will be treated as a project local chart and will be installed from the project filesystem.
+  If the chart starts with `./`, the chart is treated as a project local chart and is installed from the project filesystem.
 - `values`: a section of multiple key value pairs.
 The values are substituted in helm charts before execution as `--set key='value'`
 - `valuesFile`: a file with with properties that are used by helm.
 It's the